 Instructions

 - Before you start, make sure you have baking trays ready.
-You can line them up with baking paper, or use silicone baking mat, although it is not necessary.
+You can line them up with baking paper, or use silicone baking mat.
 Make sure to have enough room in your fridge, to be able to fit the baking trays.

-- Place the softened butter and icing sugar in a bowl of an electric mixer and beat together until pale and fluffy, about 4 minutes.
+- Place the softened butter and icing sugar in a bowl of an electric mixer and beat together until pale and fluffy, about 4 minutes.250 g unsalted butter, 70 g icing/ powdered sugar

-- Add almond and vanilla extracts and beat again, scraping the bottom and the sides of the bowl to ensure it is all mixed in.
+- Add almond and vanilla extracts (if using) and beat again, scraping the bottom and the sides of the bowl to ensure it is all mixed in.1 teaspoon vanilla extract, ½ teaspoon almond extract

 - In a large bowl, combine together the flour, cornflour and salt.
 Tip half of the flour mix to the butter and sugar mix, beat to combine, then add the remaining flour and mix again until combined, scraping the bottom and the sides of the bowl.
-Add 1 Tbsp of milk and mix well.
+Add 1 tablespoon of milk and mix well.280 g plain flour, 30 g cornflour/ cornstarch, ¼ teaspoon salt, 1- 2 tablespoon milk

 - Transfer the cookie dough into a piping bag with a nozzle of choice (you want to use the nozzle with large opening tip, to easily pipe the dough).
 I used large open star nozzle, but others that will also work great are Wilton 8B, Ateco 826 or Ateco 827.
 Do not overfill your piping bag, smaller amount of cookie dough will be easier to handle and to pipe.

-- Preheat the oven to 170 C (160 C fan).
-Bake cookies in the middle shelf for 10 minutes or until the edges just start to turn golden brown.
+- Preheat the oven to 170°C (160°C fan).
+Sprinkle some granulated or caster sugar on top of the cookies, if you'd like.
+Bake cookies in the middle shelf for 10-15 minutes (smaller cookies will be ready in about 10-12 minutes, bigger ones will take a bit longer), or until the edges just start to turn golden brown.
 Remove from the oven and allow to cool on a baking tray for 5 minutes, before transferring into a cooling rack to cool completely.

 - To decorate, dip the cookies into some melted chocolate and sprinkle with your favourite sprinkles.